 When the speaker has entered discovery mode (Bluetooth lamp flashes white), proceed onto the next step.
 If the Bluetooth button is dark, then the speaker is not in discovery mode.

-4. Scan for the JBL Flip 2 on the Victor Reader Trek
+4. Scan for the JBL Flip 2 on the VR Trek

 To scan for the speaker, make sure the Trek is working with the online bookshelves by quickly pressing and releasing its Online button until the Trek announces, “Online bookshelves.”